seitzme/git-for-CVS-users/README.md

-# git-for-CVS-users
+# git-for-SVN-users

-Documentation to help CVS users understand and use git.
+Documentation to help SVN users understand and use git.